lexandro/dockery/README.md

 ## Not scheduled yet
 - Add: TTL based authentication for docker daemon ports
 - Add: download logs as file.
-- Add: back button/listener to screens in chrome mode
 - Help
 - docker image with version check in the webapp
 - Fix: stopping multiple containers is not working properly on huge list with already stopped containers